MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-02-01-soundslice.markdown

 AG: What are some of the major challenges you've had to overcome building Soundslice?
 {: .interviewer }

 AH: Making it fast enough to work in a web browser.
 It actually assembles the sheet music on the fly directly in the web page as you request it.
-So, the reason for that is [it actually wraps to fit your device&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.soundslice.com/blog/28/new-smooth-scrolling-during-playback/).
+So, the reason for that is [it actually wraps to fit your device&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.soundslice.com/blog/28/new-smooth-scrolling-during-playback/).
 If you're on a super small screen, <span class="important">it'll wrap the notation to fit the screen</span> and only put one or two measures on every line as opposed to if you're on a huge desktop screen, it'll put 8-or-so measures.
 {: .interviewee }

 Because that's all happening directly in your web browser, it's doing a ton of work and it continues to be an interesting technical challenge to make that fast enough so that it's nice and responsive.
 You don't actually know that it's doing that stuff behind the scenes.
 There's a lot of technical challenges like that.
 But then the non-technical challenges are just getting people to know about it and getting music teachers to use it and getting musicians to sell their lessons on our marketplace platform.